jeiks/copycat_framework/README.md

 We are currently continuing our research using [PyTorch](https://pytorch.org/).
 Our own Framework is constantly under development (and lacks documentation), but we are publishing it to provide a simple way to test the Copycat method on your data.

-If you use our code, please cite our works:

     @inproceedings{Correia-Silva-IJCNN2018,
       author={Jacson Rodrigues {Correia-Silva} and Rodrigo F. {Berriel} and Claudine {Badue} and Alberto F. {de Souza} and Thiago {Oliveira-Santos}}, booktitle={2018 International Joint Conference on Neural Networks (IJCNN)},